Date of visit: 30 January 2019

 Managers praised staff-prisoner relationships, and relationships among staff of all disciplines, and noted a strong multi-disciplinary approach to working with the women, and supporting those with complex needs.
-They noted a strong focus on progression and preparing prisoners for life after release, and a wide range of quality education & training opportunities, inc. the Max Spielmann reprographics shop, Clink food production facility, and courses run by London College of Fashion.
-There were also good ROTL opportunities with local partners, and more than 20 outside agencies working with the prison in support of the women.
-The Glad Rags shop allowed prisoners to buy clothes and make-up at affordable prices, and those women who had no ‘own clothes’ were able to choose three sets from the shop on reception.
+They noted a strong focus on progression and preparing prisoners for life after release, and a wide range of quality education & training opportunities, including the Max Spielmann reprographics shop, Charity running restaurants and training prisoners in hospitality and catering in a number of jails theclinkcharity.org food production facility, and courses run by London College of Fashion.
+There were also good Release On Temporary Licence – the mechanism through which serving prisoners are allowed out of prison on a temporary basis, including for work opportunities with local partners, and more than 20 outside agencies working with the prison in support of the women.
+The ‘Glad Rags’ shop allowed prisoners to buy clothes and make-up at affordable prices, and those women who had no ‘own clothes’ were able to choose three sets from the shop on reception.
 The Managers also highlighted a wide range of peer support workers and a WI group as positives.

 The Officers also rated staff-prisoner relations, based on mutual respect, and the caring approach and listening skills of staff.
-They agreed with managers about training opportunities and also highlighted cookery courses, the beauty salon and access to OU.
+They agreed with managers about training opportunities and also highlighted cookery courses, the beauty salon and access to Open University.
 They rated the regular, 5-hour, family days, when staff wear their own clothes, and highlighted mental health support.
 Relations among staff were very strong, with regular social events out of work.
 The staff mess was a positive.

 The prisoners described staff as ‘brilliant’, praising their caring and supportive approach, and relations between prisoners and staff were rated ‘excellent’.
-Education was highly rated, inc. access to distance learning courses, as was vocational training, with the Max Spielmann, Clink and London College of Fashion courses, as well as business enterprise, beauty and horticultural courses all highlighted.
+Education was highly rated, including access to distance learning courses, as was vocational training, with the Max Spielmann, Clink and London College of Fashion courses, as well as business enterprise, beauty and horticultural courses all highlighted.
 The library was also singled out for praise (‘it’s fantastic’) for its support for reading, as well as bringing in outside speakers.